 About Kelli Buchanan

-Kelli is a Senior Implementation Specialist at Samanage.
-She works with customers of all industries and sizes to customize the service desk experience for their organizations.
+Kelli is a Senior On-boarding Specialist, ITSM at SolarWinds.
+She works with customers of all industries and sizes to customize the service desk experience for their organizations' needs.

 Read more articles by Kelli